shanect7/video-game-tittle-screen-design/README.md

 ## Introduction

 In this tutorial, you'll learn how to create a simple website with an HTML structure, styled with CSS, and interactivity added using JavaScript.
 By the end of this guide, you will have a basic understanding of how these three technologies work together to create a functional webpage.

+For starters, you'll be learning how to code a simple functional title screen of the popular blocky video game (not Roblox), Minecraft!
+With the use of simple HTML structure and CSS styling, you'll be able to create a functioning title screen

+// May need to mention: By the end, if you'd like, feel free to replace the images with your own or from the internet to create another video game title screen you like. (or perhaps even a video game of your own)

+// TBD on if it's actually gonna be funcitoning

 ## Project Structure